xbelderol220000001002/AgileEye-Markdown-Submission/README.md

     - name format: appnameLogo
     - must be transparent
     - file format can be png, jpg or svg
-- Md file (template is provided below)
+- Md file
-    - name format: appname.md
+    - file format: appname.md
     - Template of the md file is seen inside the submissions folder

 ***